OlivierPS/Olivier-s-Theme/README.md

 An advanced interface theme for [Obsidian](https://obsidian.md/) focused on **legibility**, typography, and a calm, paper‑like writing environment.
 It combines a rich set of color palettes with a carefully structured set of options via the Style Settings plugin.

-> If you enjoy long‑form thinking, journaling, research, or psychotherapy notes, this theme is designed to stay out of your way while keeping your notes beautiful and readable.
+> If you enjoy long‑form thinking, journaling, research, or simply beautiful notes in a calm environment, this theme is designed to stay out of your way while keeping your notes extremely readable.

-Full documentation for version 2.0 is available in the **User Guide** (see _User Guide & screenshots_ below).
+Full documentation for version 2.0 is available in the [User Guide](https://olivierps.github.io/Olivier-s-Theme/).

 ***